ivan1993spb/snake-server/README.md

 ### Request `GET /capacity`

-Returns server capacity.
+Request returns server capacity.
 Capacity is the number of opened connections divided by the number of allowed connections for server instance.

 ```
 curl -s -X GET http://localhost:8080/capacity | jq